Manoj Joshi (actor): Personal life

-His father was Navneet Joshi, and his younger brother Rajesh Joshi was an actor too.
-Rajesh died in 1998.
+Manoj Joshi was born in Himmatnagar, Gujarat into a Gujarati Brahmin family.
+His father was Navneet Joshi, and his younger brother late Rajesh Joshi was an actor too who died in 1998.
 Joshi hails from Adpodara village near Himatnagar in north Gujarat.

 Joshi suffered a stroke while filming Devdas with Sanjay Leela Bhansali due to which he lost his vision and was bedridden for a year and a half.